jonlabelle/SublimeJsPrettier/README.md

 ### Prettier PHP

-In most cases, [Prettier PHP] works as drop-in replacement for Prettier.
+In most cases, [Prettier PHP] works as a drop-in replacement for Prettier.
-However, JsPrettier only detects if you're formatting a PHP file (or PHP selection), and sets the `--parser` to `php` accordingly.
+However, JsPrettier only detects if you're formatting a PHP file (or PHP selection), and sets the `--parser` option to `php` accordingly.
 Aside from that, it's up to you ensure your config(s) conform to Prettier PHP [options](https://github.com/prettier/plugin-php#configuration).

-To **install Prettier PHP** in your project root, and use it as a drop-in replacement for Prettier:
+To **install Prettier PHP** in your project root and use it as a drop-in replacement for Prettier:

 ```bash